Shayan-Shaukat/Learning/README.md

 # Learning
 Hello .
 This is basic of GIT.
 Hello .
-GIT leaning is in process.
+GIT learning is in process.